 The HAMLET tool addresses three key components of the VET program:

 - Support knowledge elicitation sessions to identify the kinds of malicious attacks that adversaries can make against commodity IT devices

 - Use this knowledge to automatically identify vulnerability combinations or malicious code that might be used by an adversary to attack a particular device and its components

 - Develop an efficient test plan that demonstrates the presence or absence of vulnerabilities or malicious code

-HAMLET borrows techniques from linguistics and applies them to cyber security.
+HAMLET borrows techniques from linguistics and applies them to cybersecurity.
 Functional linguists perform essentially the same type of hierarchical functional decomposition as security analysts.
 With their 100-year head start, linguists have developed sophisticated representations that address several critical limitations of current attack trees.
-HAMLET uses Systemic Functional Grammars as next-generation attack trees to quantify the attack space, and optimize comprehensive test plans.
+HAMLET uses systemic functional grammars (SFGs) as next-generation attack trees to quantify the attack space and optimize comprehensive test plans.

-HAMLET’s test plans minimize the number of required tests and the amount of time expert analysts need to run them.
-HAMLET provides valuable cyber analysis for commodity devices, but it can also be applied to other applications—HAMLET is being used by AFRL to analyze avionics systems, it being adapted for cyber assessments during the design phase under DARPA’s CASE program and we expect it to transition to SPAWAR for tabletop cyber risk assessments.
+HAMLET’s test plans minimize the number of required tests and the amount of time that expert analysts need to run them.
+HAMLET provides valuable cyber analysis for commodity devices, but it can also be applied to other applications.
+HAMLET is being used by AFRL to analyze avionics systems, it’s being adapted for cyber assessments during the design phase under DARPA’s CASE program, and we expect it to transition to SPAWAR for tabletop cyber-risk assessments.

 HAMLET was highlighted in this Success Story:

 Distribution Statement “A” (Approved for Public Release, Distribution Unlimited)